mmgul562/HTTP-server/README.md

 - User Authentication
   - Authenticate with email and password
-  - Email verification for new accounts
+  - Email verification for new accounts (optional)
 - To-Do Management
   - Create new to-do items
   - Read existing to-do items